Indigenous crafts in Quebec: traditions and new creations for a refined and conscious clientele

 - value the work of local artisans;

-- feel the importance of owning an object that carries history and energy.
+- feel the importance of owning an object imbued with history and energy.

-It is this spirit that I defend through Indigenous Craftsmanship: creating exceptional works, combining natural beauty, depth and respect for the sacred.
+It is this spirit that I uphold through Artisanat Autochtone: creating exceptional works, combining natural beauty, depth, and respect for the sacred.

 🌿 Between tradition and modernity

-While the techniques remain ancient, the forms adapt to our time.
+While the techniques remain ancestral, the forms adapt to our times.

-Today, the creations are integrated into modern spaces while preserving their spiritual essence.
+Today's creations integrate into modern spaces while preserving their spiritual essence.

 - simple drums with clean lines;